Antanas Juška

 With the help of his brother Jonas, Juška attended Kražiai College and later transferred to the Vilnius Theological Seminary.
 He was ordained as a Catholic priest and later worked in various locations in Lithuania – Antazavė, Obeliai (1845), and Zarasai (1846–1849), Ukmergė (1849–1855), Pušalotas (1855–1862), Lyduvėnai (1862), Vilkija (1862–1864), Veliuona (1864–1871), Alsėdžiai (1871–1879).
 During the failed Uprising of 1863, he was arrested and imprisoned for nine months on suspicions of sympathizing with the rebels.
 He died in Kazan in 1880.

-Juška became interested in Lithuanian folk culture and language while living in Ukmergė but his most productive period was while living in Veliuona.
-He collected Lithuanian vocabulary and folk songs directly from the people.
-He was particularly interested in wedding traditions – he recorded numerous wedding songs and wrote a separate study on Lithuanian wedding traditions.
+Juška collected Lithuanian vocabulary and folk songs directly from the people.
 He wrote down the songs as they were performed – i.e. preserving nuances of the dialects.
-He also noted who were the singers, which was a relatively new development in folklore studies.
 At about 7,000 songs, it was by far the largest collection of Lithuanian folk songs at the time (previously, a total of about 800 Lithuanian songs were published).
-However, only about 2,800 of them were published and the rest were lost during World War I.
+However, only about 2,800 of them were published and the rest were lost during World War I. Despite the Lithuanian press ban, with the help of professor Jan Baudouin de Courtenay, three volumes of Lithuanian songs (a total of 1,586 songs) were published by the University of Kazan in 1880–1882 and a collection of 1,100 wedding songs was published by the Russian Academy of Sciences in 1883.